 Mark is an engineer and business analysis practitioner who is skilled at designing data models as well as managing and embedding operational processes within organisations.
+AS the founder of Luca Analytica where as an analytics team solves important business problems through insights from data and processes.
 Mark has delivered tangible outcomes at Tier 1 companies and many Health Services.
-Mark currently works as a Senior Manager at PwC in their Actuarial team which largely deals with making meaning from data.
-Mark has professional and personal experience dealing with disability and has a sincere commitment to making a positive impact in the industry.
+Mark was previously a Director at PwC with a focus on Data and Business Transformation.
+Mark has professional and person experience dealing with disability and has a sincere commitment to making a positive impact on the industry.